pace-neutrons/Horace/documentation/adr/0008-use-pipeline-builds.md

 The pipeline script will call a `build.[sh|ps1]` script with appropriate arguments to perform the build and test steps.
 The `Jenkinsfile` will provide a scaffold that can be applied to all build targets.

-The build jobs we be organised into `Horace` and `Herbert` folders.
+The build jobs will be organised into `Horace` and `Herbert` folders.
 Separate projects will be written for:

 ```
 Horace/PR-builds